 Eighty-Second Attorney General, 2009-2015

-While in law school, he clerked at the N.A.A.C.P.
-Legal Defense Fund and the Department of Justice's Criminal Division.
-Upon graduating, he moved to Washington and joined the Department of Justice as part of the Attorney General's Honors Program.
-He was assigned to the newly formed Public Integrity Section in 1976 and was tasked to investigate and prosecute official corruption on the local, state and federal levels.
+He then went on to attend Columbia Law School, where he clerked at the N.A.A.C.P.
+Legal Defense Fund and the Criminal Division of the Department of Justice.
+Upon graduating in 1976, he moved to Washington and joined the Department of Justice as part of the Attorney General's Honors Program.
+He was assigned to the newly formed Public Integrity Section and was tasked with investigating and prosecuting official corruption at the local, state and federal levels.

 Prior to becoming Attorney General, Mr. Holder was a litigation partner at Covington & Burling LLP in Washington.